 - Shop “The Realist” Play Kit from Lovevery:

-Trying to decide if “The Realist” Play Kit from Lovevery is worth it?
-In this post, I'll share a video review, the cost of the play kit, and the pros and cons to it.
-We introduced the items in this playkit to my daughter when she was around a year old, so 6 months before the recommended age (which she recently turned).
+NOTE: We introduced the items in this playkit to my daughter when she was around a year old, so 6 months before the recommended age and it has now been over 2 years of using them!
 Discover how the toys held up and which ones were great to introduce at 1 year old instead of waiting!